Pravargav/Amadeus/English/sentences.md

 -> The bank is across the street./There is a park across the bridge.

--> They walked along the road./ There are trees along the river.-(Used when something is beside or next to a long object - road, river, wall, beach, etc.).
+-> They walked along the road./ There are trees along the river.-(Used - road, river, wall, beach, etc.).

 -> The plane is flying over the city./ Clouds are over the mountains.(Above but Not Touching)